 Anosmia is complete loss of smell.
 Hyposmia is partial loss of smell.
 Most patients with anosmia have normal perception of salty, sweet, sour, and bitter substances but lack flavor discrimination, which largely depends on olfaction.
 Therefore, they often complain of losing the sense of taste (ageusia) and of not enjoying food.
 If unilateral, anosmia is often unrecognized.

-Anosmia occurs when intranasal swelling or other obstruction prevents odors from gaining access to the olfactory area; when the olfactory neuroepithelium is destroyed; or when the olfactory nerve fila, bulbs, tracts, or central connections are destroyed (see Table 4: Approach to the Patient With Nasal and Pharyngeal Symptoms: Some Causes of Anosmia).
+Anosmia occurs when intranasal swelling or other obstruction prevents odors from gaining access to the olfactory area; when the olfactory neuroepithelium is destroyed; or when the olfactory nerve fila, bulbs, tracts, or central connections are destroyed (see see Some Causes of Anosmia).

 Major causes include